International Society for Disease Surveillance

 The International Society for Disease Surveillance (ISDS) is a 501(c)(3) nonprofit organization, based in Boston, Massachusetts, dedicated to the improvement of public health by advancing the science and practice of disease surveillance.
-ISDS facilitates interdisciplinary collaboration and promotes and conducts research, education, and advocacy.
+ISDS facilitates interdisciplinary collaboration, promotes and conducts research, education, and advocacy.
 ISDS's 400+ membership represents professional and academic subject matter experts in the fields of public health surveillance, clinical practice, health informatics, health policy, and other areas related to national and global health surveillance.
 ISDS holds an annual national conference for the public health surveillance community.
 The ISDS is a member society of the Global Health Workforce Alliance founded in 2006.

 History

 The International Society for Disease Surveillance (ISDS) grew out of interest in real-time detection, using non-traditional surveillance methods for the earlier detection of disease outbreaks than traditional disease detection systems prior to the Anthrax attacks in 2001.
 It was founded in 2005.

 Distribute was a project of the ISDS until 2012.
 Data mostly on influenza-like illnesses was collected from state and local public health organizations usually on a daily basis.
 This system allowed comparisons to be made between different states and cities.
 CDC funding for Distribute was discontinued in May 2012, and the site was taken offline.